-As of 2012 the Defence budget or the Ministry of Defence’s governing maximum amount is 2% of the gross domestic product.
+As of 2012 the Defence budget or the Ministry of Defence’s governing minimum amount is 2% of the gross domestic product.
 This supports a military national defence with a balanced and sustainable development as well as meeting NATO recommended military expenditures.

 2% GDP supports a sustainable and balanced development of national defence